15-WG-Tron/pipelines-and-templates/README.md

 ### Deployment Pipeline

-The deployment pipeline runs on merging changes to the main branch.
-It handles deploying the application to staging and provides manual control for deploying to production.
-The stages in this pipeline include:
+The deployment pipeline is triggered when changes are merged to the master branch.
+It includes the following stages:

 - End-to-end tests
+- Penetration testing
 - Deploy to staging
 - Manual control for deploying to production

 ## Workflow Files

+The CI pipeline workflow files are organized in the `.github/workflows` directory of this repository.
+You can find the following files:

-- `.github/workflows/ci-pipeline.yaml`: Defines the CI pipeline workflow.
+- `.github/workflows/commit-branch.yaml`: Defines the Commit Branch pipeline workflow.
-- `.github/workflows/deployment-pipeline.yaml`: Defines the deployment pipeline workflow.
+- `.github/workflows/merge-to-master.yaml`: Defines the Merge to Master pipeline workflow.

 ## Usage

-To run the pipelines manually or view their status, navigate to the "Actions" tab above and select the desired workflow.
+To use these CI pipelines in your Tron projects, you can include the appropriate workflow file in your project repository's `.github/workflows` directory.
+Adjust the file as needed based on your project's specific requirements.

+Make sure to configure any necessary environment variables and adjust the steps to match your project's build, testing, and deployment processes.

+## Contributing

+We welcome contributions to enhance and improve the CI pipelines in this repository.
+If you have suggestions, bug fixes, or new features, please feel free to submit a pull request.